-People who trust in this message of Jesus try to live in obedience to God who wants His people to live pure lives.
+People who trust in this message of Jesus, try to live in obedience to God who wants His people to live pure lives.
 Jesus is our example and we try to follow him.
 Studying the Bible helps us to know how to live pure lives (2 Timothy 3:16).
-Also, God’s Holy Spirit works in our heart making us more and more like Jesus (Philippians 2:13 and 2:21).
+Also, God’s Holy Spirit works in our hearts making us more and more like Jesus (Philippians 2:13 and 2:21).
 Living in close, loving community with other Christians also helps us to live better lives (James 5:19).
-With all this help many people’s lives are transformed by Jesus and so they live lives which are much purer than before.
+With all this help, many people’s lives are transformed by Jesus and so they live lives that are much purer than before.

 Can we live totally pure lives?
 The answer is still no. As Christians, we must work hard to live pure lives and not tolerate sin.
 We should live like citizens of heaven, children of God and brothers of Jesus.
 And we look forward to heaven when we will be fully able to live with Jesus in perfect purity.